Here Comes Chicago PMI...

 Heads up!
-Minutes away from the release of the results of the July Chicago PMI survey, due out at 9:45 AM ET.
+Minutes away from the release of the April Chicago PMI report, due out at 9:45 AM ET.

-Economists predict the headline index rose to 54.0 in July from 51.6 in June, indicating an acceleration in the pace of expansion in Midwest manufacturing.
+The headline index is expected to tick up to 52.5 from last month’s 52.4 reading, indicating a slight acceleration in the pace of expansion in Midwest manufacturing in April.

 We will have the full release LIVE at 9:45 AM ET.
 Click here to refresh for the latest >